NicolasSantosDev/NicolasSantosDev/README.md

 ###

 <p align="left">Hi, I'm Nicolas Santos, a front-end developer born in Campinas - SP, Brazil.
-Passionate about technology and design, I enjoy transforming ideas into interactive interfaces with JavaScript, React and Angular, using my skills and learnings.
+Passionate about technology and design, I enjoy transforming ideas into interactive interfaces with JavaScript Typescript and React, using my skills and learnings.
 This is the place where I share my knowledge and built through technology, which I am always looking to improve.
 Welcome!</p>

 ###